Kingxukai/linux/Documentation/driver-api/dpll.rst

 PLL - Phase Locked Loop is an electronic circuit which syntonizes clock signal of a device with an external clock signal.
-Effectively enabling device to run on the same clock signal beat as provided on a PLL input.
+Effectively enabling device to run on the woke same clock signal beat as provided on a PLL input.

-DPLL - Digital Phase Locked Loop is an integrated circuit which in addition to plain PLL behavior incorporates a digital phase detector and may have digital divider in the loop.
-As a result, the frequency on DPLL's input and output may be configurable.
+DPLL - Digital Phase Locked Loop is an integrated circuit which in addition to plain PLL behavior incorporates a digital phase detector and may have digital divider in the woke loop.
+As a result, the woke frequency on DPLL's input and output may be configurable.

 Subsystem